 I’ve also learned, in the last decade or so, that Roger Ebert was right (or that I’ve come to agree with him): most of today’s action thriller movies have gotten really, really dull.

-Crap such as Pacific Rim and those Transformers movies are just off-the-charts unadulterated mindless idiocy for blank minds.
+Movies such as Pacific Rim and Transformers are just off-the-charts unadulterated mindless idiocy for blank minds.
 If you actually liked any of those you’d best never ever tell me.

 All that energy and motion and color and sound on the screen… and yet they somehow manage to be boring.
 It’s the same mindless explosions, lava battles, crashing vehicles, destroyed buildings and 100,000-round gun battles over and over (and over and over).

 It’s not that shallow eye-candy movies are any great offense against the storytelling gods — they aren’t.
 It’s just that they are junk food.